AlejandraValdivia/AlejandraValdivia/README.md

-### Hi there 👋
+### Hi there :smiley:👋

-My name is  ✨Alejandra Valdivia✨ I'm a Front End Developer.
-I have always loved technology and learning how things work.
+My name is  ✨Alejandra Valdivia✨ I'm a Front End Developer 👩‍💻 I have always loved technology and learning how things work.